Document last updated 2/12/2015.

 What happens in juvenile court?

-The juvenile court has jurisdiction to hear cases involving juveniles (children under 18) alleged to be delinquent, unruly, abused, neglected or dependent.
+The juvenile court is a common pleas court with jurisdiction to hear only cases involving juveniles (children under 18) alleged to be delinquent, unruly, abused, neglected or dependent.
 This court also determines issues of paternity, custody, and child support in cases involving children who have been born out of wedlock, or if no action for divorce, dissolution, annulment or legal separation has been filed in the common pleas court domestic relations division.

 What are appeals courts?